Connor406/Connor406/README.md

 #### I'm Connor!
 A full-stack developer from Chicago

-- 🛠 Currently, I'm working on [Dart Mule](https://beta.dartmule.com/), a dart score keeping app that allows users to...
+- 🛠 Currently, I'm working on a side-project called [Dart Mule](https://beta.dartmule.com/), a dart score keeping app that allows users to...
   - Invite 🎉 friends,
   - Create ***private*** games,
   - Keep score in ***real-time ⏱***,